jbcarreon123/EdgetoAnyBrowser/README.md

 # EdgetoAnyBrowser
 A app that redirects `microsoft-edge:` URLs to normal URLs that can used by any browser

+> ℹ This repository is on life support.
+Expect fewer releases (but I trying to make a release monthly)

 # How it works
 Basically, it replaces the actual Microsoft Edge executable `msedge.exe` so it can run even the latest versions of Windows 10 and 11 without Image File Execution Options!
 I'm planning to add a IFEO option later.